Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

     -   #### Frequent User Goals
         1. As a Frequent User, I want to see what the progress of Paul is of his course.
         2. As a Frequent User, I want to see what new projects Paul has created.
-        3. As a Frequent User, I want to see how the site will be improved.

 -   ### Design